 Object Description

 PoE Mode There are three modes for PoE mode.

 ■ Enable: enable PoE function

-■ Disable : disable PoE function. ■ Schedule: enable PoE function in schedule mode.
+■ Disable: disable PoE function.

+■ Schedule: enable PoE function in schedule mode.

 Schedule Indicates the schedule profile mode.
-Possible profiles are: ■ Profile1 ■ Profile2 ■ Profile3 ■ Profile4 AF/AT Mode Allows user to select 802.3at or 802.3af compatibility mode.
-The de 802.3at mode.
-This function wil affect PoE power reservation on Classification power limit mode only, as 802.3af mode , system is going to reserve 15.4W maximum for PD that supported Class3 level.
-As IEEE 802.3at mode , system is going to reserve 30.8W for PD that support Class4 level.
-From class1 to class3 level on the 802.3at mode will be reserved the same PoE power with 802.3af mode. • Priority The Priority represents PoE ports priority.
+Possible profiles are:

+■ Profile1

+■ Profile2

+■ Profile3

+■ Profile4

+AF/AT Mode Allows user to select 802.3at or 802.3af compatibility mode.
+The default value is

+802.3at mode.

+This function will affect PoE power reservation under the power limit classification

+only.
+As in 802.3af mode , the system will reserve a maximum of 15.4W for PD

+that supports Class3 level.
+As in IEEE 802.3at mode, the system will reserve

+30.8W for PD that supports Class4 level.

+From class1 to class3 level in the 802.3at mode, the PoE power will be reserved

+the same as that in 802.3af mode.

+• Priority The Priority represents PoE ports priority.
 There are three levels of power priority named Low, High and Critical.
-The priority is used in the case when total power consumption has been over total power budget.
-In this case the port with the lowest priority will be turn off, and offer power for the port of higher priority.
-Power Allocation It can limit the port PoE supply watts.
-Per port maximum value must less than 30.8W, total ports values must less than the Power Reservation value.
-Once power overload detected, the port will auto shut down and keep on detection mode until PD's power consumption lower than the power limit value
+The priority is used in case the total power consumption is over the total power budget.
+In this case, the port with the lowest priority will be turned off, and power for the port of higher priority will be offered.
+Power Allocation It can limit the port PoE supply wattage.
+Per port maximum value must be less than 30.8W watts; total ports values must be less than the Power Reservation value.
+Once power overload is detected, the port will automatically shut down and continue to be in detection mode until Pad's power consumption is lower than the power limit value.